Continue reading on DataGuidance with:

 5.6.
 Legitimate interests of the data controller

 Article 4.4 of the Financial Consumer Protection Directive provides that a financial service provider should use and disclose the financial consumer's or security provider's data only for 'legitimate purposes' agreed to it by the financial consumer or security provider or otherwise permitted by law.
-Moreover, Article 5.4 (5.4.6) of the same Directive stipulates that a financial service provider shall collect a financial consumer's or security provider's data only using lawful or fair means and for legitimate purposes necessary for the activities of the financial service provider.
+Moreover, Article 5.4.6 of the Financial Consumer Protection Directive stipulates that a financial service provider shall collect a financial consumer's or security provider's data only using lawful or fair means and for legitimate purposes necessary for the activities of the financial service provider.

-A tax officer may disclose information related to a tax payer on conditions (lawful purposes) mentioned under the section on key acts, regulations, directives, bills above.
+A tax officer may disclose information related to a taxpayer on conditions (lawful purposes) as mentioned under the section on key acts, regulations, directives, bills above.

 5.7.
 Legal bases in other instances